ImmuneDynamics/Spectre/README.md

 Once installed, usage instructions and vignettes can be found here: https://wiki.centenary.org.au/display/SPECTRE

+#### Installing Docker image
+Spectre is also available as a self-contained docker image (https://hub.docker.com/r/givanna/spectre).
+Instruction on how to setup Spectre docker image is available at: https://wiki.centenary.org.au/display/SPECTRE/Install+from+Docker

 ### Acknowledgements
 The Spectre package was constructed on the basis of the CAPX workflow in R (https://sydneycytometry.org.au/capx).
 Along with the various R packages used within Spectre, we would like to acknowledge the Seurat and cytofkit R packages from providing inspiration for elements of the package design.